inkarkat/vim-UnconditionalPaste/README.md

 - ENH: gSp also considers whitespace-only lines as empty (not just totally empty ones) by default, and lets users tweak that via g:UnconditionalPaste\_EmptyLinePattern.
+- BUG: gSP / gSp on completely empty buffer does not add both leading and trailing empty lines.
+- BUG: gSP / gSp on single line in buffer do not consider start / end of buffer.

 ##### 4.20    24-Jan-2018
 - Add JustJoined (gcgp) and QueriedJoined (gqgp, &lt;C-q&gt;&lt;C-g&gt;) variants of gcp